kudojp/DisasterResponsePipline/README.md

 #### data/disaster_categories.csv

 A csv file which tells which types of information the messages contained (That does not mean that 1 message contains only 1 label of information.
 For example, it can be case that 1 messages contains 2 types of information, which are 'genres', 'offer', 'aid_related')

+#### data/cleandata.py

+A python file which cleans the data from 2 filed above and creates a cleaned data.
+This data is stored is stored in the database file designated.

+#### models/train_claassifier.py

+A python file which creates a model to predict labels of the message.
+The best model is found by using the Grid Search of muiticlassifier whose estimators is Random Forest Classifiers.
+It takes more than 8 hours.
+The model is pickled in the pkl file designated.